-With Halloween approaching and thoughts turning to ghosts, goblins and ghouls, this is the time to visit north London’s atmospheric Highgate cemetery.
+With Halloween approaching, thoughts are turning to ghosts, goblins and ghouls.
+What could be a better time to visit north London’s atmospheric Highgate cemetery?

-The final resting home of over 170,000 people in 53,000 graves, Highgate Cemetery has several very famous residents, including Karl Marx, Malcolm McLaren, Douglas Adams, poet Christina Rossetti and the novelist George Eliot.
-It is also the resting place of the singer George Michael who is buried in a private part of the cemetery, not accessible to visitors.
+Highgate Cemetery is the final resting home of over 170,000 people in 53,000 graves.
+There are also several very famous residents, including Karl Marx, Malcolm McLaren, Douglas Adams, poet Christina Rossetti and the novelist George Eliot.
+This is also where the singer George Michael was buried, although in a private part of the cemetery, not accessible to visitors.

-Opening hours, admission details and contact details from the Highgate Cemetery website.
+For all information on opening hours, admission details and contact details, visit the Highgate Cemetery website.